 A Working Corporate Event Example

 I have a story that helps illustrate some of these benefits from a shoot I did just a few weeks ago in Las Vegas.
 A major Japanese auto manufacturer was hosting a dealership meeting for several hundred of their biggest dealerships.
-They wanted me to capture various CEO’s and VIP’s as they welcomed and introduced next years line of new cars.
-The cars themselves were top secret and they absolutely did not want images taken of the cars.
-On top of that, they did not want me to be up front, preferring that I stay low key.
+They wanted me to capture various CEOs and VIPs as they welcomed and introduced the next year’s line of new cars.
+The cars themselves were top secret and they did not want images taken of the cars.
+On top of that, they did not want me to be upfront, preferring that I stay low key.
 Apparently, the last photographer they hired was a major distraction and they did not want a repeat of that.
-Of course, this a tailored made situation for using my long lens, monopod setup.
+Of course, this is a tailor-made situation for using my long lens, monopod setup.
 That’s why I’m sharing it with you.
-Using my setup, I was easily able to stay back and out of the way, isolate the speakers from the cars in the background, and because the presentation was fast paced, I was able to “reach” across the stage to capture shots of important events when I was not in always in a prime shooting location relative to the on stage event.
+Using my setup, I was easily able to stay back and out of the way, isolate the speakers from the cars in the background, and because the presentation was fast-paced, I was able to “reach” across the stage to capture shots of important events when I was not in always in a prime shooting location relative to the on-stage event.

 Wrapping it All Up

-A couple final and important details.
+A couple of final and important details.
 This setup works best with the tripod collar attached to the 70-200.
 Not only because you need it to mount the lens on the monopod, but also because you can loosen the collar a bit and rotate the lens from Horizontal to Vertical quickly.
 A warning!
 This does tend to scratch up the body of the lens under the collar so be aware of that.
-I personally buy my lenses for the long haul so this doesn’t really bother me but I certainly understand if it might bother others.
+I buy my lenses for the long haul so this doesn’t bother me but I certainly understand if it might bother others.
 Second and third are Mark IV related.
 The Mark IV has separate shutter release buttons when either holding the camera in landscape or portrait mode which makes it very comfortable when operating this setup.
-I am able to hold the camera comfortable in either orientation which also helps stabilize my camera to avoid shake.
-And finally, the 1.4 crop factor with the Mark IV’s sensor give me just a bit more magnification allowing me to get “a bit closer” to my subject than a full frame.
+I can hold the camera comfortably in either orientation which also helps stabilize my camera to avoid shake.
+And finally, the 1.4 crop factor with the Mark IV’s sensor gives me just a bit more magnification allowing me to get “a bit closer” to my subject than a full-frame.